nabormendonca/gpt-4v-enade-cs-2021/questions/q05-eng.md

 ---

-**Evaluation of ChatGPT-4 Vision's first response based on the response standard**
+**Expert evaluation of ChatGPT-4 Vision's first response based on the response standard**

 a) Incorrect answer (ChatGPT-4 Vision produced an incorrect arrangement according to the response standard): 0.0/5.0 scores

-b) Correct answer (ChatGPT-4 Vision correctly informed the required complexity according to the response standard): 5.0/5.0 scores
+b) Correct answer (ChatGPT-4 Vision correctly informed the algorithm complexity according to the response standard): 5.0/5.0 scores

 Total scores: 0.0 + 5.0 = 5.0/10.0